IltonBJSilva/IltonBJSilva/README.md

 <h3>About me</h3>
+- 👨‍💻 I am currently a python backend developer working with gpc and bigquery for a multinational

-- 📴 I currently work with network infrastructure and fixed telephony...
+- 📴 I worked with network infrastructure and fixed telephony...
-- 📊 I'm developing projects in Python/Django for Front-end...
+- 📊 I have already developed projects in Python/Django for Front-end...
-- 🛰 Improving UX and UI skills...
+- 📱 Improving UX and UI skills...
-- 👩‍💻 College of information systems ...
+- 📓 College of information systems ...

 <div align="center">
   <a href="https://github.com/IltonBJSilva">